dahwi/khangout/README.md

     - Launch Android studio > AVD Manager > Create Virtual Device
     - Choose a device definition > Next > Select system image (x86 or x86_64 is recommended) > Next > Finish
     - AVD Manager > Run

+ After successfullt set up emulators, run the app using
+   - VS code
+      - Select a device from the Device Selector area or launch a simulator if no device exists
+      - Run > Start Debugging
+   - Android Studio
+      - Select a device in the target selector located in the main Android Studio toolbar
+      - Run > Run or Clink the run icon in the toolbar